tlemoult/ArduinoDomeController/README.md

 ArduinoDomeController
 =====================

-An astronomical observatory dome controller based on two Arduino boards ADAFruit Feather based on nordic NRF52832.
+An astronomical observatory dome controller based on two Arduino boards ADAFruit Feather based on Nordic NRF52840.
 Each is hosted on an custom home made PCBA motherboard.

  * The main controller (DomeController)